Virginia Tech® home

 Early mornings at Virginia Tech's Equitation Barn , video

-The morning routine at Virginia Tech's Equitation Barn involves many undergraduate students, staff, and volunteers who feed horses and clean stalls 365 days of the year.
+The morning routine at Virginia Tech's Equitation Barn involves students from all majors, staff, and volunteers who feed horses and clean stalls 365 days of the year.
 Students gain experience in breeding and foaling, ground work training, marketing, nutrition, exercise physiology, as well as stable management fundamentals.

 Upcoming Events